RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 C:\Users\Rob\Anaconda3\DLLs

+To test, if it works as intended, try the python vs project in the "Test" subfolder.
+If the compiled .dll is copied and renamed into the right place, it should be possible to run the script "rsPyTest.py" from the "Code" folder.

 todo: figure out if there's a better way - maybe using the PYTHONPATH environment variable and pointing it to the path where Visual Studio places